-In this tutorial, we will cover the steps to load your model using TriLib within Unity Editor.
+In this tutorial, we will cover the steps to load your model using TriLib Unity Editor.

-After the restart, TriLib will scan your “Assets” folder looking for files it can import, everytime a file is found, a prefab with the same name is created.
+TriLib will scan your “Assets” folder looking for files it can import, everytime a file is found, a prefab with the same name is created:

 Note: For files that both Unity editor and TriLib can load (FBX files, for example), Unity native importer will be used.